 - Lemon pepper

 The combination of tart citrus and heat goes well with many food items, but none is better than chicken.
 Lemon pepper is the easiest to find and easiest to use of the spice blends that provide this flavor combination.
 While it’s not exactly bland, lemon pepper is a little on the mild side.
 You will get more from it when you combine it with other seasonings.
 It works well with most of the other seasonings that you may want to use on your chicken, including garlic and onion.

 A milder blend of Indian spices like Madras curry powder is great on chicken.
 Madras curry powder is relatively mild because it was formulated for British taste buds that were unaccustomed to the pungent heat of true South Indian spice blends.
 It contains several spices that allow you to give a bright color and pungent complexity to your food.

-You can make a classic chicken curry or use the curry powder as an ingredient in your dry rub.
-Another option that is somewhat non-traditional is to add it to the breading for fried chicken.
+You can make a classic chicken curry or use curry powder as an ingredient in your dry rub.
+Another somewhat non-traditional option is to add it to the breading for fried chicken.

 Jerk seasoning powder is more like a typical dry rub with extra allspice.
 Sprinkle it on your chicken before you grill it just like you would any other dry rub.
 Don’t be afraid to experiment with jerk seasoning, it’s applications are not limited to open-flame cooking.
 Feel free to use it in a chicken stew or a stir-fried chicken dish.

 Using pesto as a marinade for chicken is a classic use for the basil-centric herb paste.
 Use it to coat chicken pieces before grilling or baking them to get the rich flavor of basil, garlic, and parmesan cheese, along with the crunch of pine nuts.
 Pesto will give your chicken a bright herbal flavor and an attractive green color.